Tropical Cyclone Counts Histogram

 Tropical cyclones are sometimes called hurricanes or typhoons.
 The image is a model of the number of tropical cyclones around the world from 1842 – 2017.
 It was generated in the My NASA Data Earth System Data Explorer.

-- If students already completed the Tropical Cyclone Counts Box Plot or Tropical Cyclone Scatter Plot mini lesson, quickly review the patterns they identified, use the maps that were previously marked and continue to the Review Histograms section.
+- If you already completed the Tropical Cyclone Counts Box Plot or Tropical Cyclone Scatter Plot mini lesson, quickly review the patterns they identified, use the maps that were previously marked and continue to the Review Histograms section.

 - Tropical cyclones are sometimes called hurricanes or typhoons.
 The image is a model of the number of tropical cyclones around the world from 1842 – 2017.
 It was generated in the My NASA Data Earth System Data Explorer.